 This year, the battle lines are being drawn in the fight for consumer data privacy.
+Trust is the next big data opportunity to make your company stand out.
 Read the full article below or watch the video summary!

 Get our latest stories and video delivered right to your inbox!

 Annabel’s got a lot more to say about data privacy and how marketers need to adapt.

 Trust Is The Next Big Data Opportunity

 In January, Apple CEO Tim Cook, took a stand for consumer privacy rights in an article for Time Magazine, asserting that consumers have a right to know how their data is being used.

 The past few years have been like the “wild west” in data harvesting.
 Taking a stand for consumer privacy at this moment in time is a calculated move on Apple’s part.
 Building trust around data and privacy is necessary in today’s digital world.

 Apple is wise to focus on trust being the next big thing.
 The tech company’s bold position confirms that online privacy is a polarizing issue of our time.
 And you can expect more businesses to follow suit.